LBoyle/blockgame_raylib_ocaml/README.md

 A simple 3d game similar to Minecraft, with a custom engine written in ReasonML (OCaml) using the Raylib library

-Controls: WASD, Left Control to descend, Space to ascend, Esc to quit
+Controls: WASD, Left Control to descend, Space to ascend, Esc to quit, Left Shift to "sprint"

 ---